Healing Resources and practical Self Care Tips for whole body health and emotional well-being

 This year, see how many healing connections you can make that translate into all areas of your health and well-being.
 Make a list of small, manageable adjustments you can make to your Self Care routine and see how the space opens up in your body and in your life.
 Pick two of these and start.

-- Listen to yourself.
+- 5. Listen within.
 See what other things your body and psyche are asking for.
 Once a week, check in with yourself about what your body is asking for – more sleep, exercise, better water, nourishing sex, connection with others, stillness, etc. See if by the end of the year you can build the habit of checking in at least once per day.

 Every month – or when it makes sense to you, check in and see how you are doing.
 What needs adjustment?
 This blog comes out every 2 weeks and it will have self-care reminders, tips and inspiration to hold and guide you into greater well-being.